 Roaring Creek is a 9.7 mile out and back trail located near Bellvue, Colorado and is rated as moderate.
-The trail is primarily used for hiking and trail running and is accessible from June until August.
+The trail is primarily used for hiking and trail running and is best used from June until August.

 The beginning section is beautiful.
 Hiking through the switchbacks and hearing the river was pretty awesome along with the view out over the canyon.
 Once you reach the crest and head down into the pines and aspens it's pretty flat and uneventful.
 We hiked in about 3.5 miles, crossing two streams and then started to hit snow and decided to turn around.
 Right now the river is too fast to try and fish but we saw some elk and a deer or two on our way back out, not too many people either.
 I was disappointed that this hike was a runner up hike listed in the Hiking Colorado A guide to the states greatest hiking adventures book.
 I have hiked others listed in this book and they were much better than this one.